kahhongt/kahhongt.github.io/_pages/about.md

 ---

 <div class="about-intro">
   <p class="about-intro__lead">Hi!
 I am Kah Hong!
-I am a Machine Learning Quantitative Researcher based in Singapore, currently leading a small team applying deep learning and statistical methods to Cryptocurrency MFT/HFT strategies.</p>
+I am currently leading the AI/Machine Learning team at Kronos Research, focusing on applying deep learning and statistical methods to Mid/High-Frequency strategies in cryptocurrency markets</p>

   <p>I was previously a Quantitative Researcher in Geneva, Switzerland and Data Scientist in London, UK.
 I am interested in probabilistics modelling, machine learning and analytical solutions to inference problems in consumer technology, social phenomena, and the financial markets.
 I gravitate towards developing solutions with long-term stability and reliability in mind, and learn by breaking down problems and understanding technical concepts from first principles.</p>
 </div>